 In this now universal contamination of the environment, chemicals are the sinister and little-recognized partners of radiation in changing the very nature of the world — the very nature of its life.
 Strontium 90, released through nuclear explosions into the air, comes to earth in rain or drifts down as fallout, lodges in soil, enters into the grass or corn or wheat grown there, and in time takes up its abode in the bones of a human being, there to remain until his death (p.
 84).

 Carson presents a wide range of facts about pesticide use.
 She manages to explain scientific truth about the harmful effect of pesticide use that leads to another argument.
 She explains how pesticides are responsible for various environmental damages.
 She proves her argument that pesticides should not be used.
-By relying on scientific facts and arguments, Carson depicts how pesticides have certain chemicals that irreversibly contaminate the environment and existing creatures and defines pesticide as an evil pollutant.
-Thus, her effective description and persuasion about the harmful effect of pesticides makes the reader think whether pesticides are necessary in the agricultural or any other sector.
+By relying on scientific facts and arguments, Carson depicts how pesticides have certain chemicals that irreversibly contaminate the environment and existing creatures and defines pesticides as evil pollutants.
+Thus, her effective description and persuasion about the harmful effect of pesticides make the reader think about whether pesticides are necessary for agriculture or any other sector.
 She proves the redundancy of using pesticides by stating the fact that pests have the ability to evolve.
 Therefore, new pesticides have to be created to fight them.
-The author presents her argument about the uselessness of creating new pesticides to inhibit pests by stating several researches related to health and environment.
-These studies prove that pesticides kill not only harmful insects, but also worms and insects that are necessary and useful to maintain natural environment.
+The author presents her argument about the uselessness of creating new pesticides to inhibit pests by stating several types of research related to health and the environment.
+These studies prove that pesticides kill not only harmful insects but also worms and insects that are necessary and useful to maintain the natural environment.
 The author stresses the damaging effect by using strong words: she claims that these chemicals should be called “biocides” instead of “insecticides”.
-On the other hand, the sprays, dusts, and aerosols, are often used in corn fields and agriculture-related affaires.
-These chemicals are also used on farms, in the gardens, and forests.
+On the other hand, sprays, dust, and aerosols are often used in cornfields and agriculture-related affairs.
+These chemicals are also used on farms, in gardens, and in forests.
 These nonselective chemicals have the power to destroy every insect, whether they are “good” or “bad”.
 These deadly chemicals have the power to stop the song of birds and leaping of fish in the water.
-All these are to sweep out few weeds or insects.
+All these are to sweep out a few weeds or insects.
 Carson claims that it is like coating the leaves with a “lethal” film to protect the crops.
 She connects with her readers by asking whether these types of activities are believable or not.